ModDota/moddota.github.io/_articles/scripting/advanced-looting-chest.md

 Finally you will want to give your chest a tooltip name.
 Add "DOTA_Tooltip_ability_item_treasure_chest_2"			"Testchest" to your addon_*.txt.

 There are some drawbacks to this approach.
 You cant change the pickup range and the itemquality.
-If you find a way, tell me :D
+Please leave a comment in discord or edit this page, if you know.